-On the negative side, anxiety in the community associated with COVID-19 has seen a decline in people attending their primary care providers for chronic disease management, routine pathology and investigations.
-We have also noted delays in calling ambulance services and fewer emergency hospital presentations for minor stroke which has in some cases led to devastating consequences including loss of life and preventable disability.

-Within our Hospitals, some stroke units were repurposed as COVID-19 beds in preparation for an influx of critical care patients.
+- Anxiety in the community associated with COVID-19 has seen a decline in people attending their primary care providers for chronic disease management, routine pathology and investigations. - Delays in calling ambulance services and fewer emergency hospital presentations for minor stroke, which in some cases has led to devastating consequences including loss of life and preventable disability. - Stroke units in hospitals repurposed as COVID-19 beds in preparation for an influx of critical care patients.
 Thankfully, our effective community response to supress COVID-19 has prevented our hospitals from being overwhelmed, which has been the case in other countries around the world.
 However, the impact of these changes on patients with stroke could be far reaching, with delays in emergency treatment, care by non-specialist stroke teams, and early discharge with minimal rehabilitation.

-As Governments implement the national three step plan to relax COVID-19 restrictions, we have an opportunity to build on the positive momentum in telehealth and address some of the adverse impacts on stroke and other chronic diseases.
+As the QLD Government prepares for further relaxing of COVID-19 restrictions in July 2020, we have an opportunity to build on the positive momentum in telehealth and address some of the adverse impacts the pandemic has had on stroke and other chronic diseases.

-This year there will be more than 56,000 strokes in Australia, and there are more than 475,000 stroke survivors living in our community1 - many with an ongoing disability.
+This year, there will be almost 10,400 strokes in QLD, and there are more than 90,000 stroke survivors living in our community1 - many with an ongoing disability.
 Those who have experienced stroke are vulnerable to severe symptoms, complications and death from COVID-19.
+Cardiovascular diseases, including stroke, are major causes of avoidable hospital admissions and impose massive social and economic costs in our state.